yalesites-org/yalesites-project/docs/color-theme.md

     --color-heading: var(--color-basic-white); // if the background is dark, this is likely `white` }
   ```
-  - Because not every component makes use of a global-theme, and each component theme applies global-theme colors in different ways, this manual step is required to map component-specific variable to a `--color-slot` variable.
+  - Because not every component makes use of a global-theme, and each component theme applies global-theme colors in different ways, this manual step is required to map component-specific variables to a `--color-slot` variable.

   ---

 ### Working with themes in CSS
-In each component that uses component themes and global themes, each theme should be iterated over so that each component can override its default CSS token variables.
+In each component that uses component themes and global themes, each theme should be iterated over so that each component can override its default values set in tokens.
 Rather, each component can get a new color-slot mapping from each global-theme.

 #### Part one
 For example, in our `_yds-callout.scss` file (https://github.com/yalesites-org/component-library-twig/blob/develop/components/02-molecules/callout/_yds-callout.scss), at the top we include our tokens and the map function.
+Then we set variables to out `component` and `global` theme objects.

 ```
 @use '~@yalesites-org/tokens/build/scss/tokens' as sass-tokens;